Wellness

 Fever is a temporary increase in your body temperature, often due to an illness with the temperatures fluctuating now and then.

 Fever sweating is a very common condition experienced by many people.
-But is it sweating in fever is good or bad for your health?
+But is it sweating in a fever is good or bad for your health?

 Why does the Body Sweat?